upewpi/documents/bylaws.md

 1. These bylaws shall become effective immediately upon adoption.
 2. These bylaws shall remain in effect until revised or amended.
-3. Any provision of these bylaws may be temporarily suspended by a two-thirds affirmative vote of the Active Membership of the chapter.
+3. Any provision of these bylaws may be temporarily suspended by a quorum vote in the affirmative.
 The period of which the suspension is valid shall be determined at the time of the vote.
 4. These bylaws may be suspended in whole or in part by a unanimous vote of the Executive Board with the consent of the Chapter Advisor.
 5. Any proposed amendment to these bylaws must be distributed to all members no later than two weeks prior to any vote on the adoption of such amendment.
-6. The adoption of any amendment to these Bylaws shall require a two-thirds affirmative vote of the Active Membership of the Chapter at a regular or special meeting.
+6. The adoption of any amendment to these Bylaws shall require a quorum vote in the affirmative at a regular or special meeting.

 ## Article III: Membership